Muokkaa

 Decompile from JSON to Bicep

-To decompile ARM template JSON to Bicep, use:
+To decompile an ARM template JSON to Bicep, use:

 az bicep decompile --file main.json

-You can also decompile ARM template JSON to Bicep from Visual Studio Code by using the Decompile into Bicep command.
-For more information, see Visual Studio Code.
+You can also decompile ARM template JSON to Bicep from Visual Studio Code by using the Decompile into Bicep command in Visual Studio Code.
+For more information, see Decompile into Bicep.

 Caution

-Decompilation attempts to convert the file, but there is no guaranteed mapping from ARM template JSON to Bicep.
-You may need to fix warnings and errors in the generated Bicep file.
+Decompilation attempts to convert the file, but there is no guaranteed mapping from JSON ARM templates to Bicep.
+You might need to fix warnings and errors in the generated Bicep file.
 Or, decompilation can fail if an accurate conversion isn't possible.
-To report any issues or inaccurate conversions, create an issue.
+Create an issue to report any issues or inaccurate conversions.

 The decompile and build commands produce templates that are functionally equivalent.
-However, they might not be exactly the same in implementation.
-Converting a template from JSON to Bicep and then back to JSON probably results in a template with different syntax than the original template.
+However, they might not be exactly the same during implementation.
+Converting a template from JSON to Bicep and then back to JSON might produce a template with different syntax than the original template.
 When deployed, the converted templates produce the same results.

 Fix conversion issues